Flavor dependence of Energy-energy correlators

 {\it EECs of quark and gluon jets--} Jets initiated by high-energy gluons and quarks are expected to exhibit distinct EEC distributions due to the differences in their color charges and fragmentation patterns.

-Fig.\ref{qgjet} shows the EEC distribution within gluon jet (blue open circle) and quark jets (red open circle) in p+p collisions respectively.
+Fig.\ref{qgjet} shows the EEC distribution within gluon jets (blue open circle) and quark jets (red open circle) in p+p collisions.
 In this \emph{Letter}, unless otherwise specified, all EECs are self normalized to 1.
-Jets are reconstructed using FASTJET~\cite{Cacciari:2011ma} with the anti-$k_T$ algorithm~\cite{Cacciari:2008gp} with the jet radius $R=0.4$.
-Vacuum events are generated using the PYTHIA8~\cite{Sjostrand:2007gs, Sjostrand:2014zea, Bierlich:2022pfr} Monte Carlo event generator with the default tune.
+Jets are reconstructed using \textsc{fastjet}~\cite{Cacciari:2011ma} with the anti-$k_T$ algorithm~\cite{Cacciari:2008gp} with the jet radius $R=0.4$.
+Vacuum events are generated using the \textsc{pythia8}~\cite{Sjostrand:2007gs, Sjostrand:2014zea, Bierlich:2022pfr} Monte Carlo event generator with the default tune.
 We require both jet populations to have the same reconstructed $p_T$ range and restrict them to a narrow interval (200-210) GeV/c, to reduce any $p_T$ spectra shape effects.
 We find that gluon jets tend to have a significantly broader distribution of EEC compared to those particle pairs within quark jets.
 This effect can be attributed to several key features of parton evolution in QCD.
-First, the higher color charge of gluons allows for a greater variety of splitting processes compared to quarks.
+First, the higher number of gluon color charges allows for a greater variety of splitting processes compared to quarks.
 Second, the color factor for gluons, $C_A$ = 3, is significantly larger than the quark color factor, $C_F$ = $\frac{4}{3}$, leading to a higher probability of emissions.
-Meanwhile, in Pythia the hadronization scale is set by the parton's virtuality $Q^2$ which is related to the transverse momentum of the splitting $k_T^2=z(1-z)Q^2$.
+Meanwhile, in \textsc{pythia} the hadronization scale is set by the parton's virtuality $Q^2$ which is related to the transverse momentum of the splitting $k_T^2=z(1-z)Q^2$.
 Due to the symmetrical splitting functions of gluons, the average $k_T$ or the relative angle of final partons in a gluon jet is slightly larger than a quark jet.
 Consequently, gluons generate more particles within the jet, resulting in a broader EEC distribution with its peak shifted toward larger angles.
 Such a phenomenon can also be observed when comparing the EEC within single inclusive jets (or di-jets) to that of $\gamma$-jets.
-In Fig.\ref{qgjet}, we also plot the EEC within $\gamma$-jets (red filled circle) and single inclusive jet (blue filled circle) in p+p collisions respectively.
-As compared to results of quark jets and gluon jets, we find that the EEC of $\gamma$-jet is closer to that of quark jet, while the result of single inclusive jet is closer to that of gluon jet.
+In Fig.\ref{qgjet}, we also plot the EEC within $\gamma$-jets (red filled circle) and single inclusive jetS (blue filled circle) in p+p collisions.
+As compared to results of quark jets and gluon jets, we find that the EEC of $\gamma$-jets is closer to that of quark jets, while the result of single inclusive jets is closer to that of gluon jets.
 This indicates that at LHC energies, within the current jet $p_T$ range, $\gamma$-jets are dominated by quark jets, whereas single inclusive jets are dominated by gluon jets.